 There were no changes in mean systolic and diastolic blood pressures at the end of the trial relative to baseline in the modified intent-to-treat population (n=21).

 Signs and symptoms of Cushing's syndrome in both cohorts

-As a part of patient counseling, doctors must review the Korlym Medication Guide with every patient.
-[See FDA-Approved Medication Guide (17.3)]
+As a part of patient counseling, doctors must review the KORLYM Medication Guide with every patient.

-- Counsel females of reproductive potential regarding pregnancy prevention and planning with a non-hormonal contraceptive prior to use of Korlym and up to one month after the end of treatment.
+- KORLYM reduces the effectiveness of hormonal contraceptives.
+Counsel females of reproductive potential regarding pregnancy prevention and planning with a non-hormonal contraceptive prior to use of KORLYM and up to one month after the end of treatment.

 - Instruct patients to contact their physician immediately if they suspect or confirm they are pregnant.

 |What is the most important information I should know about KORLYM?

 KORLYM is a prescription medicine used to treat high blood sugar (hyperglycemia) caused by high cortisol levels in the blood (hypercortisolism) in adults with endogenous Cushing's syndrome who have type 2 diabetes mellitus or glucose intolerance and have failed surgery or cannot have surgery.

 KORLYM is not for people who have type 2 diabetes mellitus not caused by Cushing's syndrome.